 - Agent Scully: Most of the characters in the movie scoff at the idea of sea monsters.

 - Amusement Park: The climax of the film takes place at Coney Island, as the lights and sounds attract the beast.
-A crack sharpshooter (Lee Van Cleef) takes a ride on one of the rollercoasters to get close enough to shoot a highly-radioactive bullet into the monster.
+A crack sharpshooter (a young Lee Van Cleef) takes a ride on one of the rollercoasters to get close enough to shoot a highly-radioactive bullet into the monster.
 The monster's death-throes smash the heck out the various rides.
-The scene was later given an homage in an episode of the Ghostbusters animated series.
+The scene was later given an homage in an episode of The Real Ghostbusters.

 - The Cameo: A Rhedosaurus appeared in Planet of the Dinosaurs and in When Dinosaurs Ruled the Earth.